savannah-martin/degreeplannr/README.md

-# degreeplannr
+# Degree Plannr
-A degree plan web app in Bootstrap and JS.
+A degree plan web app in Bootstrap and JS for students at FHU.